JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 -  Centralize exception handling using `IExceptionHandler` implementations for modular, reusable fault logic.
 -  Use `ProblemDetailsFactory` to generate consistent, metadata-rich error responses across handlers and endpoints.
 -  Enable `UseStatusCodePages()` to ensure framework-generated errors (e.g. 404, 401, 409) are serialized as `ProblemDetails`.
--  Register `AddControllers()` even if you're not using MVC — it's required to activate `ProblemDetailsFactory`.
+-  Register `AddControllers()` even if you're not using MVC.
+It's required to activate `ProblemDetailsFactory`.
 -  Register specific exception handlers before generic ones to ensure precise fault routing.
--  Avoid returning plain strings for errors — prefer structured responses using `TypedResults.Problem(...)` or custom handlers.
+-  Avoid returning plain strings for errors.
+Prefer structured responses using `TypedResults.Problem(...)` or custom handlers.
 -  Always set meaningful `title`, `status`, and `instance` fields in `ProblemDetails` to improve client-side diagnostics or fetch relevant values from `ProblemDetailsFactory` which auto populates these fields based on the status code.
 -  Enrich `ProblemDetails.Extensions` with contextual metadata like `timestamp`, `traceId`, or `errors` for better observability.
 -  Use `TypedResults.Ok(...)` and `TypedResults.Problem(...)` consistently to avoid type mismatches and improve readability.